 The plant is native in Japan, Northern China, Taiwan and Korea.
-It is called ‘itadory’ in Japanese that is translated as ‘strong plant’.
+It is called itadory in Japanese that is translated as a strong plant.
 There are several varieties of Japanese Knotweed in the natural habitat.
 They usually grow near roads, rivers, on sunny sides of hills, mountains and ditches and are spread normally by seeds.
 Japanese Knotweed is part of the ecosystem in the natural habitat and is struggling for the place in the sun competing with other native herbs.
 Additionally, natural predators such as some varieties of fungi and invertebrates control the spread of the plant.

-But… let’s forget about the invasive and destructive nature of this plant for a moment.
-Japanese Knotweed is gorgeous throughout all of its life cycle all year round.
-It starts from the nice pink shoots by the end of March.
+But let forget about the invasive and destructive nature of this plant for a moment.
+Japanese Knotweed is gorgeous throughout all of its life cycles all year round.
+It starts with the nice pink shoots by the end of March.
 Then, it grows slowly until the relatively warm weather conditions are established.
 It starts growing rapidly in May, up to 8 inches a day, and in July-August, the plant reaches its maximum height of up to 10 ft.
-At the end of August to the beginning of September it starts flowering; little creamy white flowers sit on the zig-zag-shaped stems between the leaves heart shaped in appearance with flat bases, they look fantastic.
-Flowering finishes at the beginning of October, the leaves start to turn yellow and fall to the ground leaving the canes standing over winter… the new plants will emerge next spring.
+At the end of August to the beginning of September, it starts flowering; little creamy white flowers sit on the zig-zag-shaped stems between the leaves heart-shaped in appearance with flat bases, they look fantastic.
+Flowering finishes at the beginning of October, the leaves start to turn yellow and fall to the ground leaving the canes standing over winter the new plants will emerge next spring.

-As Japanese Knotweed arrived to the British Isles from a single introduction, there are just female clones of the plant here meaning that the plant cannot reproduce by seeds.
-However, as small fragment of rhizome as 0.8 gram or a fragment of stem with two nodes may give a life to a new plant in the UK.
-The rhizomes can survive at temperatures down to -35°.
+As Japanese Knotweed arrived in the British Isles from a single introduction, there are just female clones of the plant here meaning that the plant cannot reproduce by seeds.
+However, a small fragment of the rhizome as 0.8 gram or a fragment of the stem with two nodes may give a life to a new plant in the UK.
+The rhizomes can survive at temperatures down to -35.

-Now… Japanese Knotweed is under scrutiny by the mortgage lenders.
-The mortgage application may be rejected if Japanese Knotweed is detected at or near the property boundary and no treatment plan is in place. unfortunately, the price of the house may seriously be devaluated by a cash buyer.
+Now Japanese Knotweed is under scrutiny by the mortgage lenders.
+The mortgage application may be rejected if Japanese Knotweed is detected at or near the property boundary and no treatment plan is in place. unfortunately, the price of the house may seriously be devalued by a cash buyer.

 Fly tipping and ignorance are the biggest causes of this plant being spread unnecessary throughout the environment.
 A couple of photographs taken by us in two different places of waste recycling centres of local authorities around Manchester confirm that the Japanese Knotweed material is collected together with other waste and then reintroduced back into the local environment.
 Animals such as foxes and badgers and birds contribute also to the spread of the plant.
 It also uses pathways such as railways, streams and rivers to colonise.